hms-networks/AbccSpiAnalyzer/README.md

 Once compiled, a file called `AbccSpiAnalyzer.so` or `AbccSpiAnalyzer64.so` will reside in the either `./plugins/Linux/` or `./plugins/Linux64` folder, respectively.
-Copy this shared object to your Saleae Logic software installation in the "Analyzers" folder.
+Copy this shared object to the user's Saleae Logic software installation in the "Analyzers" folder.

 ### [macOS](#table-of-contents)